Ghazvinie/express-error-handler/README.md

 You can modify the code and/or classes to suit your error handling requirements.

 As it is currently set up a GET request to /databaseerror will log the error to a file, to the console and send the full details to the client.

+Some examples of error log files are provided.